 The museum is open from Monday to Saturday from 10:00 to 13:00 and 14:00 to 18:00.
 So if you are a fan of the poem and romance, you must stop by this unique place in the world.

-This magnificent work is dedicated to the Immaculate Conception that was proclaimed by Pope Pius IX and with Roman style.
+This magnificent work is dedicated to the Immaculate Conception which was proclaimed by Pope Pius IX and with Roman style.
 Also, it is composed of a marble base and supported by cipollino marble.
-The column is twelve meters long and holds a bronze statue of the virgin at its top.
+The column is twelve meters long and supports a bronze statue of the virgin on its top.

 The feast of December 8th

 This enclave is very important for the people who live in that place because every December 8th they celebrate the Solemnity of the Immaculate Conception.
 All the people unite to offer baskets of roses together with the holy father.
 Those flowers symbolize the love of the inhabitants of the city, feeling that they are children of the Virgin Mary.